yuygfgg/akarin-vapoursynth-plugin/README.md

 Building
 --------
-To build the plugin, you will need LLVM 10-12 installed (on Windows, you need to build your own) and have llvm-config exectuable in your PATH, then run:
+To build the plugin, you will need LLVM 19-20 installed (on Windows, you need to build your own) and have llvm-config executable in your PATH, then run:
 ```
 meson build
 ninja -C build install